The further chameleon groups of Richard Thompson and Graham Higman: Automorphisms via dynamics for the Higman groups $G_{n,r}$: On the Rational Group and the Related Groups

 \item whenever $q\in S$ and $x\in \CCn$, we have $\lambda(x,q)\in \CCn$. \end{enumerate}

-The idea of these conditions is that the letters in $\rd$ are not put as output more than once, and then just at the beginning of the total output string given any initial input string.
+The core idea of these conditions is that the letters in $\rd$ cannot appear in the output from a single input string more than one time, and then just at the beginning of the total output string given any initial input string.
 Notice the last two conditions guarantee that $A_{q_0}$ will induce a function $h_{A_{q_0}}:\CCnr\longrightarrow\CCnr$, since no point (which by definition is given as an infinite string) will be transformed into a finite output string.
-Also, the penultimate condition guarantees that the graph underlying the automaton admits no directed cycles in the states in $R$.
+Also, the penultimate condition guarantees that the graph underlying the transducer admits no directed cycles in the states in $R$.
 If either of the last two conditions fails, the transducer is \emph{degenerate}; we will call a transducer as above satisfying all of these conditions \emph{non-degenerate}.